grafana/grafana/docs/sources/http_api/library_element.md

 `DELETE /api/library-elements/:uid`

-Deletes an existing library element identified by UID.
-Will not succeed if the library element is connected.
+Deletes an existing library element as specified by the UID.
+This operation cannot be reverted.

+>**Note:** You cannot delete a library element that is connected.
 This operation cannot be reverted.

 **Example Request**: